cgarbin/cot6930-natural-language-processing/assignment2/README.md

-An **important optimization concept**: all fine-tuning exercises are verified with cross-validation to check the improvements (or a validation set, but we do not have one in this case, so we fall back to cross-validation).
+An **important optimization concept**: all fine-tuning exercises are verified with cross-validation to check the improvements (or a validation set, but we do not have one in this case, so we fall back to cross-va lidation).

 We must not use the test data for fine-tuning.
 It must be used only for the final validation of the tuned model.
 "Otherwise, the very real danger is that